OwenDostie/ringtone/README.md

-open in incognito is a white screen initially audio player is working weirdly / not really working on owens' computer home screen inputs shake upon first load delete uploads when users disconnect
+open in incognito is a white screen initially audio player is working weirdly / not really working on owens' computer home screen inputs shake upon first load need to delete uploads when users disconnect you can upload files that aren't audio download buttondownload buttondownload buttondownload buttondownload buttondownload buttondownload buttondownload buttondownload button no joining when the game is ongoing or that names already in there shouldn't upload before starting shouldn't upload multipelt imes